ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ams.md

 Arm Performance Studio is supported on Windows, Linux, and macOS hosts.
 Download the appropriate installer from the [Arm Product Download Hub](https://developer.arm.com/downloads/view/MOBST-PRO0).

-Full installation and application launch instructions are given in the Arm Mobile Studio [Release Notes](https://developer.arm.com/documentation/107649).
+Full installation and application launch instructions are given in the Arm Performance Studio [Release Notes](https://developer.arm.com/documentation/107649).

 ### Windows